microsoft/Windows-IoT-Samples/Hello Blinky/CS/README.md

 > [!NOTE]
 >
-> GPIO APIs are not available on Desktop - this sample will be based on the Up Board.
+> GPIO APIs are not available on Desktop - this sample will be based on the UP Board.

 ## Step 1: Load the project in Visual Studio 2019

 * * *

 1. Open the application in Visual Studio 2019
 2. Set the architecture in the toolbar dropdown.
-If you’re building for Up Board, select `x64`.
+If you’re building for the UP Board, select `x64`.

 ## Step 2: Connect the LED to your Windows IoT device